wp-plugins/easy-notify-lite/readme.txt

 * **iContact**
 * **Mad Mimi**
 * **Constant Contact**

+> #### **Why are subscribers important on website?**
+> Website traffic is good for first time visitors.
+They visit, look around, leave a comment, may be share a link, but they never come back.
+The thing is, it's hard to get visitors to return to your website without a hook.
+Luckily, emails newsletters provide just that.
+When people subscribe to an email newsletter, they're giving you their permission to email them regularly.
+They're telling you they want to hear from you.
+And that's just the tip of the iceberg.

 = Recommended Plugins =
 The following are other recommended plugins by the author: